 - Season with salt and fresh black pepper, and taste it to see if you need more lemon juice; rice dishes need lots of seasoning.

-- Top the kedgeree with the egg quarters, garnish with more cilantro and serve the yogurt on the side.
+- Top the kedgeree with the eggs, garnish with more cilantro.
+Serve with creamy yogurt.

 - Like so many dishes, kedgeree will only get better hanging out in the fridge if you want to make it ahead.